jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 09 - BigDataTechnologies.md

 2. **Slow Performance :** can become slower than traditional databases since it is built on top of Hadoop, which makes it optimized for batch processing rather than interactive querying
 3. **Steep learning curve :** while it is a SQL-like language, it still requires users to have knowledge of Hadoop & distributed computing, thus difficult for beginners
 4. **lack of support for transactions :** does not supports transactions, so difficulty to maintain consistency
-5. **Limited Flexibility :** not as flexible as other data-warehousing tools, since its designed specifically to work with Hadoop, which limits its usability in other environemnts
+5. **Limited Flexibility :** not as flexible as other data-warehousing tools, since its designed specifically to work with Hadoop, which limits its usability in other environments
 6. **Indexing :** although indexing makes queries faster, but hive has a limited indexing capability

 ### Hive Architecture